smart-on-fhir/cumulus-etl/docs/performance.md

 (Running out of memory will look like a sudden closing of the app.
 Docker will just immediately shut the container down when it runs out.)

-If you are using an AWS EC2 instance, we recommend an `m5.xlarge` instance for 16GB, or `m5.2xlarge` for 32GB.
+If you are using an AWS EC2 instance, we recommend an `r8g.xlarge` (four cores, 32GB) and using a 500k batch size.

 ## Disk Consumption